ccifuentesr/CARMENES-V/README.md

-# CARMENES input catalogue of M dwarfs.
+# CARMENES input catalogue of M dwarfs
-## V. Luminosities, colours, and spectral energy distributions.
+## V. Luminosities, colours, and spectral energy distributions

 > This repository contains the pieces of code necessary to produce all figures, tables and models in <a href="https://arxiv.org/abs/2007.15077" target="_blank">Cifuentes et al. 2020</a>.